Last Updated on February 21, 2023 by Bestusefultips

 Step 3: Tap the Icon in front of Your Apps.

-Step 4: Toggle on Show system apps and tap OK at the bottom.
+Step 4: Toggle on Show System Apps and tap OK at the bottom.

 Step 5: Scroll down and tap on Bluetooth.